About These Photos of IBC

 To inform mature visitors to this web site, we present photographic examples of inflammatory breast cancer, skin metastases, and more.
-The Inflammatory Breast Cancer Research Foundation wishes to thank these women for sharing their photos with the IBC community.
+The Inflammatory Breast Cancer Research Foundation wishes to thank these patients for sharing their photos with the IBC community.
 These photographs are frank.

-These photographs show typical visual clinical symptoms that appear at time of diagnosis, before treatment.
+These photographs show typical visual symptoms that appear at time of diagnosis, before treatment.
 Remember there are often non-visual symptoms that include itching, pain, and skin thickening.

 These photographs depict what are commonly called skin mets (metastases).
 The first photos are of early skin mets, the other of a more advanced case of skin mets.
 Since IBC is in the lymphatic channels of the skin, local/regional recurrence in the skin is not uncommon, even after radiation treatments.